sigfault-byte/LegitURL/README.md

 | `facebook.com`     | 6/100   | Sets 3 large, secure cookies; 96% of HTML is JavaScript; uses `unsafe-eval`; cookies are modified by JS despite being inaccessible via `document.cookie` |
 | `amazon.com`       | 15/100  | Uses `document.write()` inline; no CSP at all |

-> These aren’t scams — but if you didn’t already trust them, **nothing in their technical behavior would earn your trust.**
+> These aren’t scams — but if we didn’t already trust them, **nothing in their technical behavior would give trust signal.**

 ### Example 5: Major Brands That Try — Or Almost Do